Kusar Grace’s Music Emporium – Feb. 1, 8, 15, 22 @7pm

 Going Black: The Legacy of Philly Soul – FEB 5 @7pm

 Starting in the 1950s, Black radio stations around the country became the pulse of African- American communities, and served as their megaphone during the Civil Rights and Black Power movements.
 This two-hour special examines the legacy of Black radio via the legendary WDAS in Philadelphia.
 Hosted by Sound of Philadelphia producer and Rock &Roll Hall-of-Famer Kenny Gamble.
 From Mighty Writers.

 Ida B. Wells’ Battle to Uncover The Truth – Feb.
 11 @3pm

 Born to enslaved parents on a Mississippi plantation during the Civil War, investigative journalist Ida B. Wells overcame death threats to report on lynching in America.
 Hear1619Project author Nikole Hannah-Jones, Equal Justice Initiative founder Bryan Stevenson, Smith College Prof. Paula Giddings, and others on this hour-long special from Humankind and WGBH.

 Sunday Stage: Oliver King as Frederick Douglass – Feb.
 13 @7pm

-Celebrate Frederick Douglass’s birthday by spending an hour with the man himself on our new weekly show highlighting local arts, culture and music performances.
-Local actor Oliver King performs excerpts from Douglass’s autobiography at SUNY Sullivan in Loch Sheldrake.
+Celebrate Frederick Douglass’ birthday by spending an hour with the man himself.
+Local actor Oliver King performs excerpts from Douglass’ autobiography.